nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **Steps for filtering for a flashcard based on category and tag**:

 **Step 1**: We want to filter for a flashcard which has a Trivial category and contains the preloaded tag.
-Type the command `filter c/Trivial t/preloaded`
+Type the command `filter c/Trivial t/preloaded` and press Enter.

 ![filedirectory](images/ug/ug_filter_step1.PNG)